Annual Title I Schoolwide Plan

 - Select students in grade 3-5 use Read About.

-- Select fifth-grade students in non-AAP classes use Dreambox to support math skills.
+- Use of Dreambox to support math skills.

 - Flexible groupings within the classroom are made for reading and mathematics to meet the individual needs of students by offering direct instruction in areas of difficulty.